HQSquantumsimulations/qoqo/README.md

 * Measurement classes for evaluating observable measurements based on projective measurements from quantum hardware or simulator readouts
 * A Backend base class defining a standard for interfacing from qoqo to other toolkits, hardware and simulators
 * A Device base class defining a standard for device representation
+* A method to serialize and deserialize circuits via the to_qonfig/from_qonfig functions.
+These can be used in conjunction with to_json/from_json functions to create a serialized json file of the circuit.

 This software is still in the beta stage.
 Functions and documentation are not yet complete and breaking changes can occur.